sriharshav/RedisKeyEventsMonitor/README.md

 - Background Service: Built as a .NET Generic Host background service for seamless integration.
 - Customizable Notification Handling: Easily provide your own logic via a delegate for processing each notification.
 - Reusable Library: Package as a NuGet package to be consumed in any .NET application.
+- Retrieve the string value of the key associated with the subscribed event.

 **Installation**
 Install via NuGet Package Manager or with the command line: